BEU-Project-Developers/final-project-submission-rahimovanarmin/README.txt

-﻿In this version I improved the Login Form;
-And I added Add functionality sof All Tasks table;
+﻿In this version I improved Add Tasks Form by added delete function (NOTE: in previos version i added Edit functionality to Edit buuton in All Tasks page.
+But just forgot to note :)) )